SenseException/intl-sort/docs/custom-comparator.md

 ```

 A factory has also the advantage to inject dependencies into a constructor in case your
 comparator needs more than just a `Collator`.
-In case you just have a dependency to a
-`Budgegeria\IntlSort\Collator\Collator`, you can also use the
-`Budgegeria\IntlSort\ComparatorFactory\SimpleCollator` factory instead of creating your own one.

 ### Get your comparator into the sorter builder